TheMrAI/TheMrAI.github.io/multithreading/memory_orders.md

 a previously sequentially consistent atomic operation will be denoted to that of a pair of memory_order_release (on a store) and memory_order_acquire (on a load).

+### Total modification order across all atomic operations

+This can only happen if all atomic operations are using [memory_order_seq_cst](memory_orders.md#sequentially-consistent-ordering) ordering.
+If there is any that are not, than there will be no total modification order.

+[Note: A rather anemic paragraph.
+Not sure if the concept should be explored here in detail or in other sections.]

 ### [Relaxed ordering](https://en.cppreference.com/w/cpp/atomic/memory_order#Relaxed_ordering)

 ### [Release-Acquire ordering](https://en.cppreference.com/w/cpp/atomic/memory_order#Release-Acquire_ordering)